 The overarching function of keyless locks is to keep faculty and students safe in an emergency following safety organization-established codes.

-Why Is It Necessary to Keep School Locks up to Date?
+Why Is It Necessary to Keep School Locks Up to Date?

 Schools are vast.
-They contain vulnerable exterior access points and internal mazes, which elicits high-risk scenarios.
+They contain vulnerable exterior access points and internal mazes, which elicit high-risk scenarios.
 Updated keyless lock systems manage these vulnerabilities with responsive technology that complies with the standards set by various school safety organizations.

 The Federal Commission on School Safety (FCSS) sets the general standard on overall school safety measures.
 The FCSS recommends “hardening the classroom” — empowering teachers to provide students with concealment and protection against harm.
 Additionally, the FCSS states that all classrooms should have locks that are lockable from the inside via a key, code or other credentials.